Dysgraphia: A Neurological Disorder Affecting the Ability to Write

 Best Strategies for Dealing with Dysgraphia

 When children struggle with dysgraphia, it impedes their ability to learn and excel.
-Writing becomes frustrating and stressful because they aren’t able to form letters, words, and sentences – their focus shifts from learning the material to the physical act of writing something down.
+Writing becomes frustrating and stressful because they aren’t able to form letters, words, and sentences.
+Their focus shifts from learning the material to the physical act of writing something down.
 As a result, they don’t process the information, and they aren’t able to express their thoughts clearly, resulting in decreased academic performance.

-Practice alone is usually not enough, and children with dysgraphia face even more significant challenges over time when the disorder isn’t addressed, which is why early diagnosis can be transformative.
+Practice alone is usually not enough.
+And, children with dysgraphia face even more significant challenges overtime when the disorder isn’t addressed, which is why early diagnosis can be transformative.

 Once diagnosed, an occupational therapist can help your child learn how to overcome dysgraphia using instructional interventions to improve their skills and abilities.
 They can customize a strategy for the specific needs of your child.
-Intervention may include:

 - Developing fine motor skills or motor planning skills.